casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/monitoring-events.md

 ```
 </details>

-- `deplyHash` - The cryptographic hash of a Deploy.
+- `[deploy_hash](/design/serialization-standard/#deploy-hash)` - The cryptographic hash of a Deploy.

 ### Fault

-`Fault` event is emitted if there is a validator error.
-The URL for this event is `/events/main`.
+The `Fault` event is emitted if there is a validator error.

-You can observe a sample JSON representation of a `Fault` event after executing the Curl call on the `main` path.
+The following example contains the JSON representation of the `Fault` event structure.

 <details>
-<summary>Expand the below section to view a sample output of a Fault event :</summary>
+<summary>Expand the below section to view the Fault event details:</summary>

 ```bash
 data: